embedded-iota/iota-iot-network-protocol/README.md

 Nodes SHALL communicate peer to peer within their Node Group.
 Nodes within one Node Group SHALL NOT be able to communicate with Members of another Node Group.
-Each Node Group Member MUST also be able communicate to one or more IOTA Gateway.
+Each Node Group Member MUST also be able communicate to one or more IoT Gateway.

-##### IOTA Gateway <-> IOTA Tangle
+##### Node Group Address Agent <-> IOTA Tangle

-An IOTA Gateway MUST subscribe to the transaction feed of all known IOTA Addresses.
+A Node Group Address Agent MUST subscribe to the transaction feed of all known IOTA Addresses.
-The IOTA Gateway MUST receive all incoming transactions of these IOTA Addresses.
+The Node Group Address Agent MUST receive all incoming transactions of these IOTA Addresses.
-The IOTA Gateway MUST cache these transactions.
+The Node Group Address Agent MUST cache these transactions.
-The IOTA Gateway SHOULD delete the entry in the cache after a quorum of Node Group Members received the transaction.
+The Node Group Address Agent SHOULD delete the entry in the cache after a quorum of the reachable Node Group Members received the transaction.
-An IOTA Gateway SHALL NOT forward these transactions directly to the Node Group.
-It MUST wait for a Address Transactions Update Request.
+A Node Group Address Agent MUST broadcast every transaction through a Gatway.
+It MUST broadcast the transaction when it receives a new one.

-##### IOTA Gateway <-> Node Group Member communication
+##### IoT Gateway <-> Node Group Status Agent

-###### Health Status Requests
+###### Health Status

+The Node Group Status Agent MUST receive Health Status messages broadcasted by the Node Group Members.

+##### Seed Nodes <-> Node Group Status Agent

+###### Node Group Status

-An IOTA Gateway MUST request the Health Status in an interval.
+A Seed Node MUST broadcast the Node Group Status in an interval.
+This status contains the following information:
-The IOTA Gateway SHOULD request every Node Group Member for the Health Status.
-If this Member does not respond, it SHOULD forces the other Node Group Members to get the status of this Node Group Neighbor.
-The Members SHOULD respond with their current saved status of this Node Group Member.
-If, at least, one Node Group Member responses with the status Healthy, the Member SHOULD NOT marked as Dead.
-If no Node Group Member responses with a Health status, the IOTA Gateway SHOULD retry the Health Status Request.
-The retry SHOULD have a timeout and it SHOULD be tried several times before the Node Group Member will marked as Dead.

-###### Status Refresh Requests

-An IOTA Gateway SHOULD requests every x seconds the status of a Node Group by its Seed Node.
+- List of all Node Group Member which are reachable by the Seed Node.
+And the corresponding status of each Member.
-These requests MUST be called Status Refresh Requests.
-It MUST response one Seed Node.
-It is OPTIONAL that more Seed Nodes responses.
+- List of all other Seed Nodes and the corresponding status.

 #### Seed Node <-> Seed Node communication